Obeleet/obeleet.github.io/README.md

 # Phase 3 Preparation
 ## General
-- Valor points are likely reset and you can earn 1600 per week.
+- Valor points are reset and you can earn 1600 per week.
 - New faction [Shado-Pan Assault](https://www.wowhead.com/mop-classic/faction=1435/shado-pan-assault){:target="_blank"} will reward 522 ilvl gear in exchange for valor points.
 - Gear upgrades will cost 250 valor points each.
-ToT gear can be upgraded 2 x 3 ilvl.
-Shado-Pan Assault gear can be upgraded 2 x 4 ilvl.
-Unknown if tier 15 gear will be upgradable at this point.
+ONLY gear that has thunderforged variants can be upgraded ToT gear can be upgraded 2 x 3 ilvl.
+Thunderforged gear itsel cannot be upgraded.
 - Legendary quest will reward a [legendary meta gem](https://www.wowhead.com/ptr/quest=32595/the-crown-of-heaven){:target="_blank"}.

 ## Before release